 Content is really the King:

-A single image can demonstrate tons of information that otherwise require even a whole article.
+A single image can demonstrate tons of information that would otherwise require a whole article.
 Optimized images are now an integral part of the SEO process and they also make the page more attractive to the user.

 Title Tags, and Meta Description

-Just as with keywords, Google uses both your outbound and internal links to relate what your blog post is about.
+Just as with keywords, Google uses both your outbound and internal links to relate to what your blog post is about.
 When a post links to other content, the linking pattern creates a semantic relationship that helps associate the post with a particular keyword.

-A warning word, avoid using meaningless text links such as click here.
+A warning word: avoid using meaningless text links such as click here.
 Please identify your connection texts.

-The role of Keyword Analysis and Keywords?
+What is the role of Keyword Analysis and Keywords?

 Proper 301 Redirects:

-Install proper Web Analytics Tools:
+Install the proper Web Analytics Tools:

 It can be a little harder to manage.

-It’s called off page because you can’t control what’s going on outside your website.
+It’s called off-page because you can’t control what’s going on outside your website.